craigahobbs/hobbs-family-cookbook/src/recipes/SunriseScones.md

 1 beaten egg
 ~~~

-Stir just to blend.
+Stir by hand just to blend.
 Turn dough out on a floured board and knead lightly.
-Form dough into 3 even
+Form dough into 3
-balls, press each ball into a 5 1/2 " circle.
-Next cut each circle into quarters, and place each on
+even balls, press each ball into a 5 1/2 " circle.
+Next cut each circle into quarters, and place
-an ungreased baking sheet.
-Bake at 375 degrees for 18 minutes.
-Serve hot with jam and butter.
+each on an ungreased baking sheet.
+Bake at 375 degrees for 14-18 minutes.
+Serve hot with jam and
+butter.